 You’re probably familiar with the traditional version of these pumpkin seven layer bars that are popular at bake sales and potlucks.
 They go by many different names, including Hello Dolly Bars, Seven Layer Bars, and Magic Bars.
-This version includes pumpkin and spice for a fun twist on a familiar favorite.
-No mixer, no fuss, and they’re fast and easy to prepare, making them a great choice when you’re pressed for time but still need to deliver a chewy-and-gooey dessert that’s sure to please a crowd.–Averie Sunshine
+This version includes pumpkin and spice for a twist on a familiar favorite.
+No mixer, no fuss, and they’re fast and easy to prepare, making them a great choice when you’re pressed for time but still need to deliver a chewy-and-gooey dessert that’s sure to please a crowd.
+[Editor’s Note: As one reader said after making these, “Like pumpkin pie with magic in it.”
+We couldn’t have said it better ourselves.]–Averie Sunshine

-- 1 stick (4 ounces) unsalted butter, melted, plus more for the pan
+- 1 stick (4 oz) unsalted butter, melted, plus more for the pan

-- 1 1/2 cups cookie crumbs (graham crackers, gingersnaps or speculoos)
+- 1 1/2 cups graham cracker or cookie crumbs, (gingersnaps or speculoos)

 - 3/4 cup canned pumpkin purée